econ-ark/econ-ark-tools/Virtual/Machine/ISO-maker/Files/For-Target/XUBUNTARK-body.md

 # Welcome to the Econ-ARK Xubuntu Virtual Machine

-## (='XUBUNTARK-MAX')

-This VM contains all the software necessary to use all parts of the Econ-ARK toolkit.
+This machine contains all the software necessary to use all parts of the Econ-ARK toolkit.

-In addition, it contains a rich suite of other software (like LaTeX) widely used in scientific computing, including full installations of Anaconda, scipy, quantecon, and more.

 Configuration details: